 There are times when negative feelings may overwhelm you making it seem as if your goal is unattainable.
 But by staying positive, you will stick to the habit even when it’s a challenge to do so.

-Being positive won’t automatically block off negative feelings.
+A positive mindset won’t automatically block off negative feelings.
 However, on gloomy days, it will help you look past the challenges and forge ahead.

 Commitment to a goal is far from easy.
 Yet, you need to stay committed to your goal to achieve success.
 There may be challenges along the way but commitment helps you stay focused.